jdockeray/Quiz/README.md

 A Quiz game app

 ---
-I have succesful launched the server with this
+To launch the server, navigate to the root folder and enter the following to launch the server

-sudo java -Djava.security.policy=server.policy engine.ServerLauncher
+java -Djava.security.policy=server.policy server.engine.ServerLauncher

-and the client with this
+and the client with this..

-sudo java -Djava.security.policy=client.policy quiz.ComputeAddQuestion
+java -Djava.security.policy=client.policy client.Client

+and then follow the instructions in the terminal/console.

+---
+Additional info

+All the methods that the client can call on the server are in the compute interface which is in the compute package